List of Western subgenres: Pornographic Western

 Pornographic Westerns use the Old West as a background for stories primarily focused on erotica.
 The three major examples of the porn Western film are Russ Meyer's nudie-cutie Wild Gals of the Naked West (1962), and the hardcore A Dirty Western (1975) and Sweet Savage (1979).
 Sweet Savage starred Aldo Ray, a veteran actor who had appeared in traditional Westerns, in a non-sex role.
 Among videogames, Custer's Revenge (1982) is an infamous example, considered to be one of the worst video games of all time.

-Postapocalyptic Western
+Pre-Western

-An offshoot of the Western genre in which a future society, struggling to rebuild after a major catastrophe, is portrayed in a manner very similar to the 19th-century frontier.
-Examples include The Postman, the Mad Max series, The Rover, and the Fallout computer game series.
+Film critic Philip French includes a subgenre of "pre-Western" to describe films that include themes and characters reminiscent of cowboy pictures but are not strictly regarded as Westerns.
+This includes films with an early nineteenth century frontier setting with characters like James Fenimore Cooper's Natty Bumppo.
+It includes examples like The Alamo (1960) and Drums Along the Mohawk (1939).

 Ramen Western

 First used in the publicity of the film Tampopo, the term "ramen Western" also is a play on words using a national dish.
-The term is used to describe Western style films set in Asia.
-Examples include The Drifting Avenger, Break the Chain, Millionaires Express, East Meets West, Thai movies Tears of the Black Tiger and Dynamite Warrior, Let the Bullets Fly, Unforgiven, Marlina the Murderer in Four Acts, Buffalo Boys, The Good, the Bad and the Weird and Sukiyaki Western Django.
+The term is used to describe Western style media set in Asia.
+Examples include The Drifting Avenger, Break the Chain, Millionaires Express, East Meets West, Tears of the Black Tiger and Dynamite Warrior, Let the Bullets Fly, Unforgiven, Marlina the Murderer in Four Acts, Buffalo Boys, The Good, the Bad and the Weird, Golden Kamuy and Sukiyaki Western Django.